 - opportunity to extend the network in future; and

-As part of the project, some temporary transmission lines will be constructed which will ensure power supply can be maintained to the Eyre Peninsula while the new line is being built.
+As part of the project, some temporary transmission lines were constructed to ensure power supply could be maintained to the Eyre Peninsula while the new line was being built.

-The chosen route achieves the best balance of environmental, cultural, social, land use, engineering and cost criteria.
+The chosen route achieved the best balance of environmental, cultural, social, land use, engineering and cost criteria.
 The transmission line route:

-- Reflects community preferences to contain the new and old infrastructure within the same corridor, to the west of the existing line.
+- Reflected community preferences to contain the new and old infrastructure within the same corridor, to the west of the existing line.
 This was the strongest preference in landowner feedback to ElectraNet.

-- Has the least environmental impact by using existing access tracks to minimise vegetation clearance.
+- Had the least environmental impact by using existing access tracks to minimise vegetation clearance.

-- Minimises impacts on culturally sensitive sites.
-Cultural heritage will be managed through a specific Aboriginal Cultural Heritage Management Plan.
+- Minimised impacts on culturally sensitive sites.
+Cultural heritage was managed through a specific Aboriginal Cultural Heritage Management Plan.

-- Achieves the lowest cost for consumers as it is the shortest, most direct route between its fixed connection points.
+- Achieved the lowest cost for consumers as it is the shortest, most direct route between its fixed connection points.